MubassirAhmed/Dash/README.md

 This in particular, solves a real-world issue, as many postings tagged as entry-level jobs on Linkedin ask for several YoE, and it's not possible to filter them using Linkedin's search.
 During the search process, sorting through entry-level roles manually becomes extremely time consuming, especially when hundreds of new jobs are posted everyday, making it impractical to go through all of them.

-On the flip side, there are also many jobs that do not explicitly mention any specific YoE requirements, but again, it's search these using Linkedin's standard search.
-This app tags such jobs with a '0' YoE requirment and helps to search for such jobs.

-The app also creates other visualizations from the datawarehouse views and tables to illustrate useful insights such as:
+The app also creates other useful visualizations such as:

 * Technical skills that are currently most in demand
 * The demand for years of experience